Firm obtains $1.27M wrongful death settlement involving tragic hit-and-run

 The decedent, who led an active and fully engaged lifestyle, was survived by her husband and two teenage sons.

-Led by Mr. Catalano, a partner at the firm, Todd & Weld’s personal injury practice represents victims of catastrophic injuries, including wrongful death.
+Todd & Weld’s personal injury practice represents victims of catastrophic injuries, including wrongful death.
 The goal of the practice is to improve the lives of individuals and families affected by others' negligent conduct and to help alleviate the devastating physical, emotional, and financial burdens they suffer.